iOS · Spring 2026 · invitation only

 BookTok, but inside the audiobook.

-Marco Polo × Audible · For your closest readers
+Marco Polo × Audible · For your friends and followers

-Start an audiobook with three or four friends.
-They listen at their own pace.
-When something hits, they hold down a button and leave you a voice note — and you only hear it when you reach that exact moment in the book.
+Cozy up to an audiobook with your book club or your closest friends.
+Everyone listens at their own pace.
+When a moment gives them chills, they press and hold to leave you a little voice note and it stays tucked away until you reach that very same moment in the book.

 Beta opens to small clubs first